frc868/houndscout-2024/README.md

 4. Create a row in Server.
 5. Create and fill in 6 Heartbeats, each set to a different station.
 Connect each of these to the Server you created.
 6. Create an Event, enter something in the "code" column, and connect it to the Server.
-7. Create a Team and connect it to the Event.
+7. Create a Team, enter something in the "number" column, and connect it to the Event.
 9. Use the Command Palette to rebuild the database.

 Finally, run the development server: